 As Acadia’s climate shifts and the growing seasons expand, invasive plants like glossy buckthorn will thrive and outcompete native shrubs and plants if unmanaged.
 The park’s Invasive Plant Management Team works each year to reduce infestations that they discover, including a large, 14-acre site populated by glossy buckthorn at the Bass Harbor Marsh, the largest salt marsh in Acadia.

-Friends of Acadia is supporting the work of Acadia National Park and partners to remove the invasive glossy buckthorn at the Bass Harbor Marsh, monitor biodiversity at the site, and try several planting methods and native plant species mixes to determine what will best hold up to stress from climate change, deer browse, invasive earthworm disturbance to soils, invasive forest pests, and other factors.
+Friends of Acadia supports the work to remove the invasive glossy buckthorn at the Bass Harbor Marsh, monitor biodiversity at the site, and try several planting methods and native plant species mixes to determine what will best hold up to stress from climate change, deer browse, invasive earthworm disturbance to soils, invasive forest pests, and other factors.

 The lessons learned in directing the future of this important site will be applicable to other habitats as the park evolves with climate change.

 Wild Acadia is a partnership-based, interdisciplinary, and updated approach to managing Acadia’s natural and cultural resources.
 Rather than managing to a past state, this approach seeks to understand the stresses to Acadia’s resources, the resulting changes from those stressors, and new ways to manage park ecosystems so that they are better equipped to handle changing environmental conditions.

 Friends of Acadia is investing in a series of Wild Acadia initiatives to help park ecosystems be resilient to the changes happening within and around them.